apereo/cas/docs/cas-server-documentation/developer/Test-Process.md

 All functional and browser tests are executed by the [continuous integration system](Test-Process.html#continuous-integration).
 If you are adding a new batch of tests, make sure the scenario (i.e. test) name is included in the CI configuration.

-To help simplify the testing process, you may use the following bash function in your `.profile`:
+To help simplify the testing process, you may use the following bash function in your `~/.profile`:

 ```bash
 function pupcas() {